 After your endodontic treatment and crown placement, your restored tooth functions just like your other natural teeth.
 You can bite and chew with normal force without worry.
 This allows you to continue enjoying all types of foods and prevents you from favoring one side of your mouth, which can lead to jaw problems and uneven wear on your remaining teeth.

-Our Root Canal Treatment Process
+Risks of Delaying Root Canal Treatment

 Why Choose Us for Root Canals